brandur/sorg/content/articles/cloud-databases.md

----
-title: A Comparison of Advanced, Modern Cloud Databases
-published_at: 2017-05-22T17:24:13Z
-location: San Francisco
++++
-hook: A non-exhaustive primer of modern cloud database solutions like Aurora, Cosmos, and Spanner.
+hook = "A non-exhaustive primer of modern cloud database solutions like Aurora, Cosmos, and Spanner." location = "San Francisco" published_at = 2017-05-22T17:24:13Z title = "A Comparison of Advanced, Modern Cloud Databases"
----
++++

 In the last few years we've seen the emergency of some impressive cloud technology ranging from databases like